theripper93/canvas3dcompendium/wiki/ParticleSystem.md

 ### `.start()`

 The `.start()` method takes no arguments and will simply start the effect.
 After using this method you should **NOT** interact with the `Particle3D` anymore.
 Use the returned `ID` instead if you wish to stop the effect.
+If you wish you can call `.start(false)` to only play the effect locally.

 ## Adding Properties & Behaviours